eclipxe13/engineworks-dbal/README.md

 - When a result is empty (nothing to fetch) it is not possible to know the type of the fields, this make this driver unstable to update using Recordset.
 - The method SQLite3Result::fetchArray put the cursor in the first position when called after end of list.
-This behavior is corrected on Result and fetch returns always false.
+This behavior has been corrected on Result and fetch returns always false.

 ### Mssql

-- This driver is based on PDO dblib, you will need FreeTDS.
+- This driver uses PDO dblib, you will need FreeTDS.
 - Result does not know the entity or primary keys of the query.
   Use overrideEntity and overrideKeys when create a Recordset for update or delete.
 - The function to quote (PDO::quote) fail with multibyte strings, we are